robenkleene/design-references/adobe-photoshop/tutorials/photoshop-copying-colors.md

 1. Click the Adjustment Layer icon and select "Gradient Map..."
 2. Click the gradient to bring up the gradient editor,
 3. Add a stop for each color by doing the following: Double-click a gradient stop (click in an empty area below the gradient to create one), use the eye dropper tool to select a color from the swatch, note the brightness of the color, and set the "Location" for the gradient stop to the brightness value.
+4. Change the blend mode to "Soft Light" (other blend modes that sometimes work well are "Normal" and "Overlay")
+5. Adjust the opacity of the Gradient Map layer to taste